 12. Liquid fish oil – 100% fat

 And finally, I couldn’t talk about healthy fats without telling you about fish oil.
 While you won’t be adding this to your food, it is an important supplement to your diet, and will increase your blood ketones dramatically.
 I take two tablespoons of Carlson’s lemon-flavored liquid cod liver oil daily to infuse my body with healthy omega-3 fats as part of my heart-healthy regimen.
 There are fish oil capsules and tablets available at drug stores, but many of these tend to be rancid, and therefore counterproductive.
 That’s why I prefer the liquid fish oil.
 In case you’re worried about the “fishy” taste of this stuff in your mouth, it’s actually a delightfully pleasant “lemony” taste.
 I couldn’t imagine going through my day without taking my liquid fish oil, and the resulting blood ketone levels make it worth it!

 Did I leave off one of your favorite high-fat foods that you enjoy on your own personal plan?
 Feel free to share it with us in the comment section below along with the percentage of calories from fat it provides.
+Perfect keto diet foods should be part of all of your low carb high fat meals.
 Also, please provide any specific topics you would like for me to address in future CarbSmart columns about nutritional ketosis.
 THANK YOU for reading and I look forward to continuing to share this amazing journey with you.